awsdocs/elb-gateway-load-balancers-user-guide/doc_source/getting-started.md

    1. For **VPC**, select the service consumer VPC\.

    1. For **Subnets**, select a subnet for the Gateway Load Balancer endpoint\.

+   1. For **IP address type**, choose from the following options:
+      + **IPv4** – Assign IPv4 addresses to your endpoint network interfaces\.
+This option is supported only if all selected subnets have IPv4 address ranges\.
+      + **IPv6** – Assign IPv6 addresses to your endpoint network interfaces\.
+This option is supported only if all selected subnets are IPv6 only subnets\.
+      + **Dualstack** – Assign both IPv4 and IPv6 addresses to your endpoint network interfaces\.
+This option is supported only if all selected subnets have both IPv4 and IPv6 address ranges\.

    1. \(Optional\) To add a tag, choose **Add new tag** and enter the tag key and tag value\.